-1 7.2.2 Conveyor Systems
+7.2.2 Conveyor Systems

-Conveyor systems are a common technology for moving and stockpiling large volumes of material.
-There are a variety of conveyor systems available, from fixed to portable to truck or crane mounted.

-4 Access to the high bank at most augmentation locations is relatively easy, making the use of portable-type

-- 5 conveyors, such as traditional belt-type conveyors and truck-mounted conveyors, feasible for the Project - 6 (Figures 7-2 and 7-3).
+- 2 Conveyor systems are a common technology for moving and stockpiling large volumes of material. - 3 There are a variety of conveyor systems available, from fixed to portable to truck or crane mounted. - 4 Access to the high bank at most augmentation locations is relatively easy, making the use of portable-type - 5 conveyors, such as traditional belt-type conveyors and truck-mounted conveyors, feasible for the Project - 6 (Figures 7-2 and 7-3).
 The specific type used would mostly depend on availability.
-Portable conveyor 7 systems can be designed and constructed to virtually any length; however, the practical distance that - 8 material can be designed and constructed to virtuary any length, nowever, the practical distance that 8 material can be delivered from the end run is 200 feet or less.
-If material is required beyond the reach of - 9 the conveyor system, a secondary technology, such as a dozer, would be required to place material at the - 10 desired location.
-Conveyors would likely be used to augment other delivery options and could be used - 11 for stockpile management, truck loading, or material processing. - 12 Therefore, for the purposes of further evaluation of alternatives, the use of conveyor systems as a stand- - 13 alone delivery technology is eliminated for consideration in the development of alternatives.
-This option - 14 may, however, be feasible when combined with dozers to assist in placement of the material into the river - 15 channel from the high bank.
-Benefits may be realized by getting the material down to the bed of the river - 16 more efficiently and reducing dozer travel time and distance.
+Portable conveyor - 7 systems can be designed and constructed to virtually any length; however, the practical distance that - 8 material can be delivered from the end run is 200 feet or less.
+If material is required beyond the reach of - 9 the conveyor system, a secondary technology, such as a dozer, would be required to place material at the - desired location.
+Conveyors would likely be used to augment other delivery options and could be used - for stockpile management, truck loading, or material processing. - 12 Therefore, for the purposes of further evaluation of alternatives, the use of conveyor systems as a stand- - alone delivery technology is eliminated for consideration in the development of alternatives.
+This option - may, however, be feasible when combined with dozers to assist in placement of the material into the river - channel from the high bank.
+Benefits may be realized by getting the material down to the bed of the river - more efficiently and reducing dozer travel time and distance.

-17 7.2.3 Sand Pump/Slurry Pipeline
+7.2.3 Sand Pump/Slurry Pipeline